not-finley/JukeBox/README.md

 2. **Discover Music:** Search for tracks and albums directly via the Spotify API.
 3. **Write Reviews:** Post your thoughts, rate music, and engage with other users.
 4. **Personalized Recommendations:** Explore music tailored to your preferences.
+5. **Social Features:** Follow your friends or other accounts and get updated on their activity.

 ---